mvrcmrd/azure-react-ercm/README.md

 	The mosaic keeps its look and feel when the browser's window is resized (mosaic is not recalculated and it keeps proportions in squares, circles and characters)

-Among some files generated automatically by the emplate building the project (json files, files in public folder...), the distribution package contains:
+Among some files generated automatically by the template building the project (json files, files in public folder...), the distribution package contains:

 	README.md					- This file